dynamiciterativeprocess/Python-4-Finance-Dummies/README.md

 6. [*Working on Monte-carlo Simulations*](You're bitch, What I've been informed)

 ## Why learn Python for Finance
 Python is widely used across industries due to its open-source capabilities.
-If you start learning Python, you will be better off in the long term.
-Python is challenging to learn initially,
+Python is challenging to learn in the first 6 months, after that period you will be quite good.
+Start attaching your progress to github & you will soon realise how far long you've come.
+I am cheering for you!
+Any queries, email me naomipereira1810@gmail.com